¡A Complete Guide to Visit Tayrona Park in 2019!

 Since february 2019 Calabazo gate remain closed.
 It was the trail to Pueblito Chayrama, a Kogui community inside Tayrona National Park.
 This place has native ruins, terraces made of stone and covered big trees.
 Before february 2019, some of the indigenous monuments on the path were forbidden.
 But now, because of agreements between National Parks of Colombia and Indigenous communities of Sierra Nevada the area is not longer available for tourism.
 Also they agreed the closure of Chengue beach and Los Naranjos.

-Entrance fee of Tayrona Park
+Entrance fee prices to go to Tayrona Park

-High Season: 65.000 COP per person (Plus a compulsory insurance, depending on how many days you’ll stay in the park)
+66.000 COP per person (Plus a compulsory insurance, depending on how many days you’ll stay in the park)